1. When is the best time to go to China?

 3. Do I need a converter/adapter for the electricity?

-China generally uses 220 volt, 50hz AC electricity with Taiwan using 110 volt.
+China generally uses 220 volt, 50hz AC electricity.
+Taiwan uses 110 volt.
 Many hotels however offer 110V and 220V sockets in the bathrooms in larger cities.
 It is recommended to bring a converter or to purchase one in China upon arrival, and one will likely be needed to adapt the plug shape for any device you bring.

 4. Are meals included?